Your travel expert

 Private transport, English-speaking specialist guide

-After breakfast, we descend from the Madre de Dios for 3 hours to reach the town of Boca Colorado, the gold capital of the region.
-From there, we will take the road to San Carlos, for 45 minutes.
-A new 15 minutes crossing by canoe will allow us to explore the Inabari river and reach Puerto Santa Rosa.
+After breakfast, we will travel down the Madre de Dios River for three hours to reach the town of Boca Colorado, the gold capital of the region.
+From there, we will take the road to San Carlos for 45 minutes.
+A new 15-minute crossing by canoe will allow us to explore the Inabari river and reach Puerto Santa Rosa.
 The last two hours of the trip will take us to Puerto Maldonado, on the Brazilian border, for our flight to Cuzco.
-Immediate flight to Lima for our international connection.
+We will take an immediate flight to Lima for our international connection.

 Private transport, English-speaking specialist guide